iqquee/auth/README.md

 ### If you need a users authorization for certain parts of the application like create post and so on, this package also has another method called Authorization
-###  You have to pass the user token generated for the user from the header `token : userToken`
+###  You have to pass the user token generated for the user from the header
+    token is the Key
+    generatedUserToken is the Value

 #### Import `"github.com/hisyntax/auth/middleware"`
     Example code
     {